Code-Institute-Submissions/Justwhittaker-PRO2-JustSnake-DecRefork/README.md

 **Cloning** No issues:

+* Why do we is it important to be able to clone successfully first **Collaboration** with team members if you are working in a scrum and secondly **Assist** other developers to use my main project to grow their own version.
 * In my repository **JustWhittaker/PRO2-JustSnake**, click on the **"Code** green button, **copy in clipboard the HTTPS link**, open your **IDE** and look through my files.
 * The link : **https://github.com/JustWhittaker/PRO2-JustSnake.git**